craftercms/docs/source/.new-ia/by-role/developer/templated/content-inheritance.rst

   .. note:: When an element is defined by the **level descriptor** and then subsequently defined by a child, the child's definition overrides the **level descriptor**.

-This mechanism allows you to define meta-data that flows down the information architecture of the site such that an entire site can have defaults and those defaults can be overwritten by sections individual page.
+This mechanism allows you to define meta-data that flows down the information architecture of the project such that an entire project can have defaults and those defaults can be overwritten by sections individual page.
 Some examples of real-life use of inheritance:

-* Site logo
+* Project logo
 * Global stylesheet and JS includes
 * Global headers and footers
 * Section meta-data (flows to all pages/subsections)